uschpc/webportal-netlify-gatsby/src/user-guides/coldfront/yearly-project-renewal.md

 excerpt: ColdFront user portal - yearly project renewal
 ---

-Faculty are required to update their project information yearly in order to maintain active accounts at ARC.
+Faculty are required to update their project information yearly in order to maintain active accounts at CARC.
 This is a short but extremely important process.

 Once a year, we ask that you:
-* Update your project description and field of science, if necessary.
+* Update your project description and field of science, if necessary
-* Add new publications you may have.
+* Add new publications you may have
-* Add or update grant information.
+* Add or update grant information
-* Verify the active users on your project and remove any that no longer work with you .
+* Verify the active users on your project and remove any that no longer work with you

 You can do all of this from your project's Project Detail page.

 ### Is it time to renew?

-If your project requires its yearly review, you will see a "Need Review" alert beside your project's name on the user portal home page:
+If your project requires its yearly review, you will see a "Needs Review" alert beside your project's name on the user portal home page:

 ![ColdFront Project Review](/images/coldfront_project_review.png)